grantcooksey/euler-problems/Lessons.md

     over `requirements.txt` since
     it explicitly details what version of python the project is using.
 * Share a project interpreter name when sharing `.idea` file.

+## Enhancements

+* Add a script that pulls problem off of euler website and generates the README and bruteforce solution.
+The script should take the problem number and creates the README using the problem description with the lines < 80 characters long.